cdxOo/mongodb-restore/README.md

 });

 await restore.buffer({
+    // same as in collection()
     con,
     uri,
     clean,
     onCollectionExists,
+    transformDocuments,
     database,
     collection,
     limit
-    // above are the same as in collection()
+    //

     from: myBuffer,
                   // a buffer with bson documents that was